chantelwetzel-noaa/data_summary/doc/_main.md

 # Big skate
  The most recent assessment of Big skate was a full assessment conducted in 2019.
 Across available data, Big skate have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 8,575 length observations, 654 age readings, and 1,086 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 8,488 length observations, 654 age readings, and 1,086 otoliths that are available to be aged.
-In California, since 2000, a total of 1,459 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2000, a total of 5,653 length observations, 654 age readings, and 960 otoliths have been collected In Washington, since 2000, a total of 1,376 length observations, 0 age readings, and 126 otoliths have been collected
+In California, since 2000, a total of 1,459 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2000, a total of 5,653 length observations, 654 age readings, and 960 otoliths have been collected.
+In Washington, since 2000, a total of 1,376 length observations, 0 age readings, and 126 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 5,410 length observations, 1,034 age readings, and 112 otoliths that are available to be aged.